 Objective 7.2.1 The contribution made by significant trees to the visual landscape and history of neighbourhoods is maintained.
 Policy 7.2.1.1 Enable the removal of a scheduled tree where they are certified as being dead or in terminal decline by a suitably qualified arborist or where subject to an order for removal in terms of section 333 of the Property Law Act 2007.
-Policy 7.2.1.2 Avoid the removal of a scheduled tree (except as provided for in Policy 7.2.1.1) unlead to be managed under health and safety legislation; b. the tree poses a substantial risk to a scheduled heritage building or scheduled heritage structure; c. there is a moderate to significant risk to buildings; d. the removal of the tree is necessary to avoid significant adverse effects on existing infrastructure and network utilities; e. removal of the tree will result in significant positive effects in respect of the efficient use of land; or f. removal of the tree is required to allow for significant public benefit that could not otherwise be achieved, and the public benefit outweighs the adverse effects of loss of the tree.
+Policy 7.2.1.2 Avoid the removal of a scheduled tree (except as provided for in Policy 7.2.1.1) unless: a. there is a significant risk to personal/public safety or a risk to personal safety that is required to be managed under health and safety legislation; b. the tree poses a substantial risk to a scheduled heritage building or structure; c. there is a moderate to significant risk to buildings; d. the removal of the tree is necessary to avoid significant adverse effects on existing infrastructure and network utilities; or e. removal of the tree will result in significant positive effects in respect of the efficient use of land.
 Policy 7.2.1.3 Only allow the modification of a scheduled tree where: a. the work is undertaken in accordance with best arboricultural practice by a suitably qualified arborist and will maintain or improve the health of the tree; b. any adverse effects from the modification of the tree on amenity values are avoided or, if avoidance is not practicable, no more than minor; and c. the modification is necessary to improve the health of the tree or to mitigate adverse effects of the tree on safety, sunlight access, or damage to property or infrastructure.
 Policy 7.2.1.4 Require earthworks, public amenities, network utility activities, new roads and additions and alterations to roads, buildings, structures, additions and alterations and site development activities that involve the laying of an impermeable surface, to be set back from a scheduled tree an adequate distance, or, where appropriate, to use trenchless methods, to avoid: a. damage to the scheduled tree; and b. potential future adverse effects caused by the tree on amenity values, structural integrity of buildings or infrastructure, or safety that may lead to future demand to remove the tree.